isabella232/data-workbench.en-1/help/home/c-get-started/c-intf-anlys-ftrs/c-cstm-wktp-tabs/c-sbfldrs-sbtabs.md

 ---
 description: By default, newly created tabs display the subfolders within the associated directory as hierarchical, drop-down subdirectories instead of as subtabs.
-seo-description: By default, newly created tabs display the subfolders within the associated directory as hierarchical, drop-down subdirectories instead of as subtabs.
-seo-title: Display subfolders as subtabs
 solution: Analytics
 title: Display subfolders as subtabs
 topic: Data workbench